Symbian9/qmapshack-doc-wiki/README.txt

       Change into the directory  containing the  "*.md" files  and issue the command

-         $ make
+         $ make doc
          $ your_browser file:///local/path/to/DocMain.html
          $

-      This will sanitize  all "*.md" files  modified since the last call of "make"  and besides it will update  all outdated "*.html" files before it opens your browser at the main documentation page.
+      This will update  all outdated "*.html" files  before your browser is opened at the main documentation page.

-      If you are working  in a clone of the wiki repository  rather than in a normal directory  created from  a downloaded  "tar" ball, you should be aware  that your actions might have  changed some of the "*.md" files and that these actions should thus be committed.

       That's it :-)